imacruz/laravel-crud-methods/README.md

 # Parameterizing CRUD methods for simple model's
 ## Parametrizando CRUD métodos para modelos simples

+### To using this repository

+ > Look and copy the file Controller.php

  > Defining the builder of your controller like
 ```php
     public function __construct()